Azure-Samples/contoso-chat/docs/workshop/in-person-starts/MSAITour-2024-Skillable.md

 # WRK-550: Build a Retail Copilot Code-First on Azure AI Foundry

-This is a 75-minute instructor-led workshop at Microsoft Ignite 2024 where you learn to build, evaluate, and deploy, a RAG-based retail copilot on Azure AI.
+This is a 75-minute instructor-led workshop at Microsoft AI Tour 2024-25 where you learn to build, evaluate, and deploy, a RAG-based retail copilot on Azure AI.

 **‼️ -- DO NOT CLOSE THIS WINDOW -- ‼️** <br/> Closing this window will end your lab prematurely.
 Instead, minimize this window so you can return to it later when required.